Skip to main content

 • Does the cart fire at the voltages you intend to recommend to consumers?

-• Are there any cosmetic mismatches — slight color variance, finish difference, alignment issues at the seam?
+• Are there any cosmetic mismatches, slight color variance, finish difference, alignment issues at the seam?

 This is the test that catches the problems that don't show up until production-scale assembly.
 Do it before the PO, not after.

+Yes, and a supplier who hesitates to provide references is telling you something.
 Ask for two or three current US-based brand customers, of comparable scale, who you can contact.
 Then actually contact them.
 Ask:

 • How has lead time tracked against quotes?